Flotomate/product_docs/source/change-management/inside-a-change.rst

 Flotomate provides a lot of avenues to classify the information of a Change.
-Go to the :ref:`Details View <change-details-view>` of a Change where you get the following ways to classify:
+Go to the :ref:`Details View <change-details-view>` of a Change where a technician get the following ways to classify:

 .. _cmf-21:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/change-management/CM-21.png